Induced Minor Models. I. Structural Properties and Algorithmic Consequences: A structural approach for the case of K2,3

 \begin{proof} If no vertex of $Q'$ has a neighbor in the interior of $P$, $R$, or $S$ (in which case $Q'$ is vertex-disjoint from $P\cup R \cup S$), then the conclusion of the lemma holds.
 Hence, suppose for a contradiction that some vertex $v$ of $Q'$ has some neighbor in the interior of $P$, $R$, or $S$, and choose $v$ closest to $b^+$ along $Q'$.
 Let $w$ be the vertex closest to $v$ along $vQ'b^+$ that has some neighbor in $Q$.

 The rest of the proof is similar to the proof of \cref{l:rP}, except that $x$ might be adjacent to $v$ or $w$.
 For clarity, we provide in this paragraph the details of the proof that are similar to those in the proof of \cref{l:rP}.
 Note that $v$ is in the interior of $Q'$, hence, $v\not\in W$ and $v$ is not adjacent to any of $a$, $b$, $c$, and $d$.
 Similarly, $w$ exists because $b^+\in Q$; moreover, $w$ is in the interior of $Q'$; hence, $w\not\in W$ and $w$ is not adjacent to any of $a$, $b$, $c$, and $d$.
 Since $v$ has a neighbor in the interior of $P$, $R$, or $S$, \cref{l:nw} implies that $N_H(v)$ induces a nonempty path of length at most~2 that is contained in the interior of either $P$, $R$, or $S$.
 Similarly, $N_H(w)$ induces a nonempty path of length at most~2 that is contained in the interior of $Q$.
 Since $v$ has no neighbors in $Q$, it is distinct from $w$ and nonadjacent to both $b^+$ and $c^-$.
 We set $T= vQ'w$.
 Now we focus on $T$ and $H$.
 By construction, $T$ is disjoint from $H$ and no vertex in the interior of $T$ has a neighbor in $H$.
 If $vw \notin E(G)$ or if one of $\vert N_H(v) \vert$ or $\vert N_H(w) \vert$ has size at most $2$, then $T\cup H$ induces a long prism, a pyramid, or a theta.
 Hence, $vw\in E(G)$, and both $N_H(v)$ and $N_H(w)$ induce a path of length~2.
+If $xv\notin E(G)$, then the subgraph of $G$ induced by $H\cup T \cup \{x\}$ contains a theta with apices $x$ and $v$.
+If $xw\notin E(G)$, then the subgraph of $G$ induced by $H\cup T \cup \{x\}$ contains a theta with apices $x$ and $w$.
+Hence, $xv\in E(G)$ and $xw\in E(G)$.